What Does It Cost?

 Insurance: Students are responsible for arranging their own coverage while abroad.
 All schools require that students have coverage, and many universities offer student plans.
 Talk to the advisor at your host university for more information.

 Housing: Students are responsible for making their own housing arrangement.
-Partner universities offer housing to exchange students.
-Students may apply for housing through the host institution and are responsible for all deadlines, deposits and costs.
+Partner universities offer housing to exchange students paid at Host university.
+ISEP offers Sharing rooms for students and the fee is paid to AUS.
+Students will still apply for housing through the host institution and are responsible for all deadlines, deposits and costs

 Financial Grants/Scholarships: AUS students on grants/scholarships must obtain approval from the Office of Financial Grants and Scholarships before starting a semester abroad at a host university.

 In cases where the AUS student pays tuition and or housing fees directly to AUS for study abroad, the student will continue to use their AUS grants and AUS-funded scholarships for that semester abroad.
 In all other cases of students studying abroad, financial grants and AUS-funded scholarships will not be awarded.